 Linux Mint Operating System – Linux Mark Institute

 Mint is a donor supported operating system built upon Linux (which in turn is derived from Unix).
-It is currently the most frequently downloaded variety of Linux.
+It is one of the most frequently downloaded varieties of Linux.
 Mint is especially popular with former Microsoft Windows users.
-I use Mint for my main work machine and Ubuntu for a computer I built purely for multimedia use.
 Many Windows programs can be run within Linux via Wine which is installed along with the preferred version of Mint.
 First time installers and new users can easily find tutorials and solutions on line.
 Linux Mint and Ubuntu include Libre Office (MS Office compatible) and various other programs within the distribution.